 - Consultation or medication management with psychiatric staff

-Services outside of WELLWVU Carruth Center:
+Services outside Carruth Center:

 - 12 Step Program (Alcoholics Anonymous, Narcotics Anonymous, Al-Anon)

 If you have an appointment with SAP and do not show up for your scheduled appointment you will be charged $25.
 If you cannot make your scheduled appointment, you must cancel and or reschedule at least 24 hours before your appointment or you will be charged $25.

 What do I need to know before contacting the Carruth Center?